Magical Chase: Release

-Magical Chase was first announced for the PC Engine at the 1991 Consumer Soft Group (CSG) trade show, planning for a August 1991 release date.
-The game was showcased at the 1991 Tokyo Toy Show, but its release was rescheduled for October 1991.
+Magical Chase was first announced for the PC Engine at the 1991 Consumer Soft Group (CSG) trade show; an August 1991 release date was planned.
+The game was shown at the 1991 Tokyo Toy Show, but its release was rescheduled for October 1991.
 It was released in Japan by Palsoft on November 15, 1991, in small quantities, and sold out that same day.
 Palsoft received requests and made efforts for a re-release, but it never materialized.
 Due to its limited availability on the market, the first edition became a premium item.
 In 1993, PC Engine Fan announced a limited re-release of the game as a commemorative project for the magazine's fifth anniversary.
-The initial deadline for pre-orders was July 31, 1993, but it was extended to August 9, 1993, due to overwhelming consumer demand that exceeded the publication's expectations.
+The initial deadline for pre-orders was July 31, 1993; however, the deadline was extended to August 9, 1993, due to overwhelming consumer demand that exceeded the publication's expectations.
 The reissue, dubbed the "Fan Edition," was distributed on September 30, 1993, via mail only.
 It came in a white case and featured a sticker reflecting its association with PC Engine Fan.

 In North America, the game was showcased for the TurboGrafx-16 at the 1992 Summer Consumer Electronics Show and initially scheduled for release in November 1992, but was delayed until January 1993.
-It was released in July 1993 by Turbo Technologies Inc., a joint venture formed by NEC and Hudson Soft in 1992 to relaunch the TurboGrafx-16, which was struggling in the North American market.
+It was released in July 1993 by Turbo Technologies Inc. (T.T.i.), a joint venture formed by NEC and Hudson Soft in 1992 to relaunch the TurboGrafx-16, which was struggling in the North American market.
 GamePro wrote that the game was released in April 1993.
 The American version features graphical changes compared to the original Japanese version, such as several redrawn sprites, as well as an altered foreground and background in the first stage.
 Because it was released in limited quantities near the end of the console's lifespan, Magical Chase became one of the rarest and most expensive TurboGrafx-16 titles, commanding high prices on the secondary collecting market.